MicrosoftDocs/learn/learn-pr/advocates/nodejs-files/includes/3-exercise-file-system.md

 Excellent!
 You've successfully written a command-line program that will traverse any directory and find all the "sales.json" files inside.

 However, the way that the path to subfolders was constructed in this example is a little clumsy because it requires concatenating strings together.
+Also, you may run into issues on other operating systems (like Windows) that use different path separators.

-That's not bad, it's just that there's a better way to work with paths in Node.js.
-In the next section, you'll learn how to do just that using the "path" module.
+In the next section, you'll learn how to construct paths that work across operating systems using the "path" module.

 ### Got Stuck?